This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place cooled eggplant in a food processor and pulse about 10 to 12 times, or until the eggplant is finely chopped/broken down.
-Transfer eggplant to a large bowl.
+- Place eggplant in a food processor and pulse about 10 to 12 times, or until the eggplant is finely chopped/broken down.
 Add breadcrumbs, Parmesan, parsley, eggs, garlic, black pepper, and onion powder.
-Use your hands to mix the ingredients together until well-combined.
-(The mixture should still feel moist.)
-Gently form into 20 mini meatballs (about 2 Tbsp. each).
+Continue pulsing until the mixture is well-combined.
+(Alternatively, you can mix in remaining ingredients by hand.)
+Form into 20 mini meatballs (about 2 Tbsp. each).

-- Heat remaining 3 Tbsp. oil in a large skillet (preferably cast-iron) over medium heat.
+- Heat 2 Tbsp. oil in a large skillet over medium heat.
 Once hot, add half the meatballs and cook for 6 to 7 minutes, turning to cook all sides, until browned.
-Repeat with second batch of eggplant meatballs.
+Repeat with second batch of eggplant meatballs, adding another 1 Tbsp. oil as needed to the pan.

-- Spread marinara sauce in the same 13x9-inch baking pan you roasted the eggplant in.
-Add eggplant meatballs to the pan, and scatter small dollops of ricotta cheese throughout.
+- Spread marinara sauce in the same 13×9-inch baking pan you roasted the eggplant in.
+Arrange eggplant meatballs in the pan, along with dollops of ricotta cheese throughout.

-- Bake at 375ºF for 15 minutes, until the marinara is bubbly.
-Garnish with extra fresh chopped parsley and Parmesan, if desired.
+- Bake at 375ºF for 15 to 18 minutes, until the marinara is bubbly.
+Garnish with extra fresh chopped parsley and Parmesan cheese.
 Serve warm with crusty bread.

 Notes